buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 {"matrix": [row, col], "x": xu, "y": yu, "w":wu, "h":hu},
 ```
 * `row` is the row number of the key, and `col` is the column number.
 Both numbers start at zero.
 For instance, my Esc key is `[0,0]` since it corresponds to row 1 and column 1 on the keyboard matrix.
 F1 is `[0,2]` which corresponds to row 1 and column 3, etc...
 * `xu` and `yu` are the positions of the top left of the key on the keyboard based on its unit size.
 A unit (u for short) is the measurement used to define the physical size of a key, with a standard key size (like your letter keys) being equivalent to 1u.
 Your backspace key is as long as 2 single keys, so it has a size of 2u.
 [This diagram](images/BuuKeeb/KeySizes.jpg) from [Keychron](https://www.keychron.com/pages/keychron-k8-keyboard-keycaps-layout-and-keycap-size-hd-picture) demonstrates it visually.
-The `xu` and `yu` is the coordinate of the key if you think of the keyboard as a grid of u's starting at `[0,0]` on the top left.
+The `xu` and `yu` are the coordinates of the key if you think of the keyboard as a grid of u's starting at `[0,0]` on the top left.
 The ESC key is at `[0,0]`, however on my keyboard there is a gap between F1 and ESC that is as big as a single key, so F1 is at `[2,0]`.
-The key just below ESC on my layout has a gap of half a key, so it's position is `[0,1.5]` .
+The key just below ESC on my layout has a gap of half a key, so its position is `[0,1.5]` .
 This can be a bit confusing, so I hope [this diagram](images/BuuKeeb/KeyPositionsExample.png) helps.
 If you used the Keyboard Layout Editor to make your layout, the coordinates used there are equivalent to these ones.
 * `wu` and `hu` are the unit sizes of the key.
 If you don't put `w` or `h`, it will assume 1u width and height.
 Again, if you used the Keyboard Layout Editor, the sizes used there are equivalent to these.

 The order of the keys on the layout section doesn't matter, but it would be best for you to keep it in sinistrodextral order (start from left to right, and when you reach the end of the row you move to the row below).
 The default key layout for a 100% ISO keyboard uses way more columns and rows than I did.
 Honestly, I feel like there should be a tool to autogenerate this layout data for me, but I searched around and found nothing...